AndersDeath/diary2/000-current.md

 # 18 September - Monday - Yerevan - 354 day of immigration

 After getting thing that I will leave DR SMiLE it becomes harder for me to make tasks.
 I am almost out of their scope.
 I can say that I am happy about it.
 It's not a fact that the next place will be nice.
 Moreover I don't want to make some ties with them.
-My plan is still the same.
+My plan is still the same: get relocation, resolve some documents' problems